 Avista Natural Gas Use Per Customer

-These efficiency gains are mentioned when justifying investments in plant in every rate case the Company files.
+Efficiency gains are mentioned when justifying investments in plant in every rate case the Company files.
 The reduction in risk to the Company is, therefore, larger than it appears on its face.
 In addition, as the Evaluation Report shows on page 4, actual weather adjustments have been much smaller than other changes in usage, calling into question whether the Company was actually experiencing very much weather risk.

 Do Advantages Outweigh Disadvantages?